libor-m/scrimer/doc/index.rst

     install
     install-vbox

+Additionally a `demo data set <http://goo.gl/YDc5f9>`_ is available (it is already included in the VirtualBox image).
+It contains the whole project tree of one Scrimer run with all the intermediate files and an IGV session file, which can be used to load all the relevant tracks to IGV at once.

 Pipeline workflow
 -----------------
 The workflow is divided into several steps.
 The intermediate results of these steps can be